Voting for Health Care

 Kusner: In the Longwood Medical Area, we have a great group, including Lucas Buyon, a PhD student at the school of public health, and Elizabeth Durham, a student at the school of dental medicine.

 We are rolling out HVC to our student bodies and making a concerted effort to provide voter registration resources and assist with absentee ballot requests.
 We're also putting on a speaker series in October that is interdisciplinary across the institution.
-Our first talk was with Dr. Alistair Martin.
+Our first talk was with Dr. Alister Martin.
 Our HVC Longwood team is supporting collaboration between our campuses by helping promote an upcoming DICP event on the political determinants of health.

 In 2019, we hosted a panel featuring physicians who are doing a great job interlacing civics within their clinical roles; for instance we had Dr. Monica Mendiola who leads a mentorship program for underrepresented medical students considering OB-GYN residency and Dr. Robert Sinyard, a surgical resident who is interested in quality and safety.
 That panel was a part of the first-year social medicine course and was available to every first-year student.